ibm-cloud-docs/containers/cs_tutorial_rhos.md

     ```
     {: pre}
 6. Edit the LogDNA agent daemon set configuration to refer to the service account that you previously created and to set the security context to privileged.
+    1. Download a local copy of the configuration file to edit.
         ```
-    oc edit ds logdna-agent
+        oc get ds logdna-agent -n logdna -o yaml > logdna-ds.yaml
         ```
         {: pre}

-    In the configuration file, add the following specifications.
+    2. In the configuration file, add the following specifications.
         *   In `spec.template.spec`, add `serviceAccount: logdna`.
         *   In `spec.template.spec.containers`, add `securityContext: privileged: true`.
         *   If you created your {{site.data.keyword.la_short}} instance in a region other than `us-south`, update the `spec.template.spec.containers.env` environment variable values for the `LDAPIHOST` and `LDLOGHOST` with the `<region>`.

-    Example output:
+        Example:
         ```
         apiVersion: extensions/v1beta1
         kind: DaemonSet
         spec:
           ...
           template:
             ...
             spec:
               serviceAccount: logdna
               containers:
               - securityContext:
                   privileged: true
                 ...
                 env:
                 - name: LOGDNA_AGENT_KEY
                   valueFrom:
                     secretKeyRef:
                       key: logdna-agent-key
                       name: logdna-agent-key
                 - name: LDAPIHOST
                   value: api.<region>.logging.cloud.ibm.com
                 - name: LDLOGHOST
                   value: logs.<region>.logging.cloud.ibm.com
               ...
         ```
         {: screen}

-    Having trouble editing the configuration in the terminal?
-You can download the configuration locally by running `oc get ds logdna-agent -n logdna -o yaml > logdna-ds.yaml`.
-Then, make your changes and run `oc apply -f logdna-ds.yaml`.
+    3. Save the configuration file and apply your changes.
+        ```
+        oc apply -f logdna-ds.yaml
+        ```
-    {: tip}
+        {: pre}
 7. Verify that the `logdna-agent` pod on each node is in a **Running** status.
     ```
     oc get pods
     ```
     {: pre}
 8. From the [{{site.data.keyword.cloud_notm}} Observability > Logging console](https://cloud.ibm.com/observe/logging), in the row for your {{site.data.keyword.la_short}} instance, click **View LogDNA**.
-The LogDNA dashboard opens, and you can begin to analyze your logs.
+The LogDNA dashboard opens.
+After a few minutes, your cluster's logs are displayed, and you can begin to analyze your logs.

 For more information about how to use {{site.data.keyword.la_short}}, see the [Next steps docs](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-kube#kube_next_steps).